1899 Western University of Pennsylvania football team: Westminster (PA)

 On October 25 the Westminster College eleven rolled into town to take on the WUP at Recreation Park.
 The WUP kicked off and Westminster's halfback Cummings scored five minutes into the first half.
 Kuhn kicked the goal after and Westminster was ahead 6–0.
 The WUP defense played better after the next kickoff.
 Westminster fumbled on one possession and lost the ball on downs on another.
 However, the WUP offense could not move the ball on either series and Westminster regained possession.
 Westminster's offense worked the ball downfield and their halfback Edmondson was able to skirt around the end for 15 yards and another touchdown for the lads from New Wilmington.
 The goal kick after failed and the halftime score read 11–0 in favor of Westminster.

-Coach Robinson gave a great halftime pep talk.
+Coach Robison gave a great halftime pep talk.
 The Western U. received the kickoff and Cullers returned the ball to near midfield.
-On the first scrimmage play, Robinson carried the pigskin 45 yards into the end zone.
+On the first scrimmage play, Robison carried the pigskin 45 yards into the end zone.
 Sterrett missed the goal kick after.
 Westminster kicked off again and Jones returned the ball to the 40-yard line.
 WUP fullback Sterrett broke through the defense and raced seventy yards for the second touchdown.
 Sterrett was successful on the goal kick after and the score was tied, 11–11.
 The WUP offense was advancing the ball into Westminster territory again when John Cameron, the Westminster appointed official, called a penalty on the WUP.
-Coach Robinson was upset because the referee made a call that was the responsibility of the umpire.
+Coach Robison was upset because the referee made a call that was the responsibility of the umpire.
 Westminster refused to appoint a different official or change the call.
-Coach Robinson and the Western U. team went home and the game was a 6–0 forfeit to Westminster.
+Coach Robison and the Western U. team went home and the game was a 6–0 forfeit to Westminster.
 The Pitt record book lists the score 11–11.

-The WUP lineup for the game against Westminster was Chester Fisher (left end), Newell (left tackle), William Mitchell (left guard), James Chessrown (center), King (right guard), George Dale (right tackle), Victor King (right end), William Cullers (quarterback), Wesley Jones (left halfback), Fred Robinson (right halfback),and William Sterrett (fullback).
+The WUP lineup for the game against Westminster was Chester Fisher (left end), Newell (left tackle), William Mitchell (left guard), James Chessrown (center), King (right guard), George Dale (right tackle), Victor King (right end), William Cullers (quarterback), Wesley Jones (left halfback), Fred Robison (right halfback), and William Sterrett (fullback).